viscid-hub/Viscid/doc/tutorial/slicing.rst

 Spatial Slices
 --------------

-The following example shows how to slice the x axis by index, and the {y, z} axes by location,
+The following example shows how to slice the x axis by index, and the {y, z} axes by location.
+Note that slices can be given as strings to be explicit about which axes you want sliced.

 .. plot::
     :include-source: